kubesphere/kubeeye/README.md

 Kubeye aims to find various problems on Kubernetes, such as application misconfiguration, cluster components unhealthy and node problems(using [Node-Problem-Detector](https://github.com/kubernetes/node-problem-detector)).
 Besides predefined rules, it also supports custom defined rules.

 ## How to use
--  Install kubeye on your machine
+-  Install Kubeye on your machine
     - Download pre built executables from [Releases](https://github.com/kubesphere/kubeye/releases).

     - Or you can build from source code